Webrelaunch 2020

 Quantized vortices and nonlinear waves

+A quantum fluid is a system of interacting particles that exhibits effects of quantum statistics also at a macroscopic scale such as for superfluidity, Bose-Einstein condensation and electron transport in semiconductors.
 The prototype model is the so called Quantum Hydrodynamic system (QHD) describing an inviscid compressible fluid flow featuring a dispersive tensor accounting for the quantum effects.
 From a mathematical perspective, the QHD system reads as a compressible Euler system augmented by a dispersive stress tensor figuring as quantum correction.
-Its mathematical theory faces similar outstanding questions and difficulties as the well-known ones for the compressible Euler equations.

 Hydrodynamic (in-)stability of geophysical fluid flow

-A fundamental question for the understanding of hydrodynamic stability consists in rigorously describing the dynamics of vortices and vortex filaments such as the propagation of vortex rings in inviscid or viscous fluids.
+A fundamental question for the understanding of hydrodynamic stability consists in rigorously describing the dynamics of vortices and vortex filaments in incompressible fluids.
 The vortex filament conjecture states that initial concentration around such a curve persists and the curve evolves through the binormal curvature flow.
 In its generality, the conjecture remains unsolved and the evolution and interaction of vortex filaments in incompressible fluids remains a puzzling problem.
+Vortex solutions are of low regularity and as such fall in general outside the usual well-posedness framework.

-A parallel research concerns ill-posedness phenomena and instabilities in models for geophysical fluid mechanics such as the (stratified) Boussinesq equations or the (degenerate) lake with rough geometries and topographies.
+A parallel research concerns ill-posedness phenomena and instabilities in models for geophysical fluid mechanics such as the (stratified) Boussinesq equations caputered by a careful analysis of the interaction of nonlinear waves.

 Staff in the junior research group